ElinorPolity/Spotify_Project/README.md

 In the code you can find 4 main parts:

-1. In-depth investigation of the data in order to understand features in more depth Phase of implementation of the three selected models: Kmeans,GM,DBSCAN -  and their validation using a silhouette score.
+1. In-depth investigation of the data in order to understand features in more depth
+2. Implementation of the three selected models: Kmeans,GM,DBSCAN -  and their validation using a silhouette score.
 3. Visualization of the selected models.
 For the purpose of visualization, 4000 samples were randomly selected.
 4. Playlist recommendation engine based on the song entered by the user ה